chromeos/chromeos.dev/site/en/posts/io-2023-kiosk-apps.md

 ### The Device Details page

 On the left side of the **Google Admin** console, we have a set of commands we're able to perform on our enterprise managed devices.
 With managed ChromeOS devices, no middleware or additional software is needed to perform these commands.
 They are sent directly to the device and performed by the OS.
 The ability to perform remote commands such as **screenshot**, **remote desktop access**, and **reboots** are critical for kiosks which are often remotely installed and unattended.

+Important components of the Device Details page include:

-In the **Hardware and OS** section we can see device specs alongside platform and OS level information.
+- **Hardware and OS:** Here, we can see device specs alongside platform and OS level information.

-Note the **OS version policy compliance** field.
-Administrators have complete control over device policies and settings which the OS management components ensure are enforced.
+- **OS version policy compliance:** Administrators have complete control over device policies and settings which the OS management components ensure are enforced.

-**Custom fields** allow you to set commonly used administrative attributes like IDs associated with asset tags or the location a device will reside in.
+- **Custom fields:** These allow you to set commonly used administrative attributes, like IDs associated with asset tags or the location a device will reside in.
 These values are readable by the kiosk mode application running on the device.

-**System activity and troubleshooting** contains telemetry data like CPU utilization, temperature and RAM usage.
+- **System activity and troubleshooting:** Telemetry data like CPU utilization, temperature and RAM usage.
 System logs are also available here for remote collection and debugging.

 ### Policy management